 Suicide has a devastating effect on bereaved families, friends & the wider community.
 You may be reading this as the result of a tragedy in your own life and you may not know where to turn for guidance and support to help you through this very difficult time.
+Your grief will always be a part of you, but with appropriate suicide bereavement support, you can learn how to cope with it.

 HELP is available and easily accessible.